 The If-Match HTTP Header conditionally sends the request.
 The server will return the requested resource only if it matches one of the listed ETags for the GET and HEAd methods.
 The HTTP GET method is used to obtain a representation of the requested resource.
 GET requests should be used exclusively to obtain data.
 The HTTP HEAD method obtains the headers that would be returned if the HEAD request’s URL were instead obtained via the HTTP GET method.
 In the event of PUT and other unsafe methods, it will just upload the resource.
 The HTTP PUT request method creates a new resource or overwrites the target resource’s representation with the request payload.
-The comparison with the ETag encoded in the file is performed using a strong comparison technique, which means that two files are regarded as an identical byte for byte.
-If an ETag is listed with the W/ prefix, this comparison technique will never match it.
+The comparison with the ETag encoded in the file is performed using a strong comparison technique, which means that the two files are regarded as an identical byte for byte.
+If an ETag is listed with the W/prefix, the comparison technique will never match it.
 The If-Match HTTP Header has two directive values.
-The syntax of the If-Match HTTP Header is the <etag_value>, which is the entity tags uniquely representing the requested resources.
-The “*” is the asterisk with a special value that can be used to represent any resource.
+The syntax of the If-Match HTTP Header is the <etag_value>, which is the entity tag uniquely representing the requested resources.
+The “*” is an asterisk with a special value that can be used to represent any resource.
 The examples of the If-Match HTTP Header are shown below.

 If-Match: "gyc13a654329c89090ef5b2c3930249c76ca92d62d" If-Match: "17ab83", "54ed81", "7872vd" If-Match: *

 If-Match HTTP Header Response Header is seen above.
 In the article, the If-Match HTTP Header Syntax, Directives, and Uses with examples will be processed.